 6. You have the chance to show your team that you value them

-a) We end up calling it a “Team Building” activity
+1. We end up calling it a 'team building' activity

 It's one thing to tell your teammates to wear all black at a dinner party, and another to make your teams go "ugh I have to sing at that Karaoke event".
 While it's crucial to keep the team building activities for corporate fun, don't make it too stringent with the rules and let people vibe with what they feel is okay for them.

-A hefty chunk of people want to watch things happen from the touchline, and that’s also a right way for them to gel with the others.
-Remember :Winning teams don't make excuses, they make Plans."
+A hefty chunk of people want to watch things happen from the touchline, and that's also the right way for them to gel with the others.

 Don't make it a two-hour seminar after lunch because that only brings out more groans and sighs from people than positive vibes.
 The best possible team bonding scenarios should be somewhere away from the workspace and outside the work hours so that the busy ones aren't thinking about fighting their email battles and skipping these fun team building activities in the office for work.

-We are often stuck with how to plan a team-building event that will help in employee engagement.
-Team building events can be a severe investment for leadership in both money and resources.
-You want to make sure you’re getting the best bang for your buck.
+We are often stuck with planning a team-building event that will help in employee engagement.
+Team building events can be a severe investment in both money and resources for leadership.
+You want to ensure you're getting the best bang for your buck.

-The well-planned corporate team building activities for employees can engage them, increase communication, and boost positive energy!
-It’s no wonder 70% of the Forbes Global 2000 companies use gamification to engage their teams.
+Employees' well-planned corporate team building activities can engage them, increase communication, and boost positive energy!
+It's no wonder 70% of the Forbes Global 2000 companies use gamification to engage their teams.

 None of us are as smart as all of us.
 A team-building event can also help boost employee morale and engagement, especially if your company has just gotten over a particularly rough few months or has had a lot of work coming in recently.

-Unless you have hosted a team-building event before, however, you may find it difficult to orchestrate one which will benefit the team.
+Unless you have hosted a team-building event before, you may find it difficult to orchestrate one that will benefit the team.
 Pulling off a great team-building day (or week?) is not the easiest of tasks, but here are a few tips to point you in the right direction:

 1. Know your budget

-Before you make any plans or consider any other aspect, you need to have a rough budget outlined.
+Before you make any plans or consider any other aspect, you need to outline a rough budget.
 What are you or the company willing to comfortably spend on your team building event?
-The budget you settle on will determine the types of activities you will be able to source, or the location you will be able to travel to if that is what you had in mind.
+The budget you settle on will determine the types of activities you will be able to source or the location you will be able to travel to if that is what you had in mind.

 3. Give it time

-Don’t plan a team building event, pay for everything, and then suddenly spring it on your employees that it will be taking place next week.
-It would be best if you allowed plenty of time so you can make thorough plans and enable your employees to make any arrangements so they can attend (such as babysitters, etc.).
+Don't plan a team building event, pay for everything, and then suddenly spring it on your employees that it will be taking place next week.
+It would be best if you allowed plenty of Time to make thorough plans and enable your employees to make any arrangements so they can attend (such as babysitters, etc.).
 This is especially the case if it involves travel.

 4. Decide on a location

 This will very much depend on your budget: obviously, the more money you have, the better the location will be.
-There are destination management companies there that can help you out with the logistical side of things, so you will be spending less time on the actual planning that you may think.
+Destination management companies can help you out with the logistical side of things, so you will be spending less Time on the actual planning than you may think.